 The Great Yarmouth Arts Festival takes place for 10 days in July.
 It showcases visual art, music, theatre, films, and heritage with special exhibitions at St. George’s Theatre and Great Yarmouth Minster.
 There is also a Carnival procession which has grown in size each year.
 Learn more here.

-The Out There International Festival of Street Arts and Circus happens in September.
+The Out There International Festival of Street Arts and Circus happens in May (although it was in September before).
 There are free performances with acts from all over Europe that take place in the open spaces of St. George’s Park and in the town centre.
 Get more information here.

 Things to do Near Great Yarmouth